HannimalCrackers/DHUM_73000/dashboardsuccess.md

 # Dashboard Success

-Exploring the dataset of all New York City 311 Service Requests from 2015 through data visualization.
+Exploring the 2015 dataset of all New York City 311 Service Requests through data visualization.

 &nbsp;
 &nbsp;